hexinfra/gorox/hemi/SECURITY.md

-Please report any security issue or Gorox crash report to:
+Please report any security issue or crash report to:

   Zhang Jingcheng <diogin@gmail.com>

 Your issue will be triaged and coped with appropriately.

-Thank you in advance for helping to keep Gorox secure!
+Thank you in advance for helping to keep Hemi secure!